jvanantwerpe/greendale-docs/platypus/index.rst

 Overview
 --------

 As already mention earlier Project Platypus consists of four very different phases.
-Each of which is comprised of its own unique challenges for Team Greendale and our great colleges form i:IT.
+Each of which is comprised of its own unique challenges for Team Greendale and our great colleagues from i:IT.
 This article provides a general overview on the individual phases set forth in one of our planning workshops.

 Why Platypus?